 Dr. Murtagh said that the MRI showed slight encroachment into the spinal canal with contact of the cord by the posterior margin of the intervertebral disc.
 He said that this condition can cause symptoms (problems).
 He also said that this condition could exist and not cause pain.

 On September 27, 2016, the jury awarded Davis $152,476.04.
 The verdict breakdown was:

 - Past medical bills: $7,476.04

 Future pain and suffering: $100,000

-Steak N Shake has appealed the verdict.
-The appeal is based on their claim that they didn’t have notice of any dangerous condition before Davis’ fall.
+Steak N Shake appealed the verdict.
+The appeal was based on their claim that they didn’t have notice of any dangerous condition before Davis’ fall.

-Jury Awards $1.1 Million for Surgery to Compression Fracture Caused by Fall off Balcony
+$1.1 Million Verdict for Surgery to Compression Fracture Caused by Fall off Balcony

 This isn’t my case.
 Amanda Fournier, a 17 year old, fell from a second-story balcony when she the railing of the balcony, upon which she was leaning, failed, resulting in her falling to the ground from the second story and suffering multiple spinal fractures and subsequent spinal fusion surgery.